Healthy Homes Assessment Glenside

 What We Do

-We consider your investment to be a serious one, and undertake comprehensive examinations to ensure that you don’t encounter any unpleasant or costly surprises meaning you are able to relax and focus on the fun aspects of purchasing or owning an house.
+We take your investment seriously, and undertake comprehensive checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing a house.

-We specialise in a variety of solutions to make sure that you are fully informed about the condition of any property you may be contemplating buying or selling as well as additional services.
+We specialise in a range of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling and also other services.

-With our systematic approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your report, you are able to actually see any problems that might be identified.
-With our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family and friends.
+Our systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into the Report, you can actually see any problems that might be found.
+Through our comprehensive report, it is easy to understand why we have so many clients who recommend our service to family members and friends.

 Comprehensive Home Reports